Come chat with us and we will get back to you as soon as possible!

 In this section, we will explain how to install MongoDB on Ubuntu 20.04 or other versions.

-Before proceeding, make sure you are connected to your VPS via SSH using a root or superuser account.
+Before continuing, make sure you have connected to your VPS via SSH using a root or superuser account.

 1. Install MongoDB